Historical Marker Details

 Subject:Thomas McKay, Hudson’s Bay Company fur trader and operative, died near here.

 ‘One of the Oregon Country’s most picturesque fur-traders, Thomas McKay, is buried near Scappoose.
 He was a daring leader, famous storyteller and could drive a nail with a rifle ball.
-A Canadian, he arrived with Astorians as a teenage boy; served with North West …
+A Canadian, he arrived with Astorians as a teenage boy; served with North West Company, became a clerk with the Hudson’s Bay Company, established a grist mill at Champoeg. …

 Read More